 Caspar Henderson’s writing astonishes.
 It crosses boundaries and defies categorisation.
 It is a map for the curious and a call to arms.
 It asks us to wonder more and to wonder better, to actually see the gifts that buffet us but also our duty to them.
 He is my cartographer of choice for these odd and troubled times. — Samir Gugliani, author of Histories and director of Medicine Unboxed

 Engagingly written and full of fascinations, Caspar Henderson's new book is such a delight.
 It's both eye-opening and awe-inspiring, as it conjures up the rich spell of Earth's wonders. — Diane Ackerman, author of The Zookeeper's Wife and A Natural History of the Senses

 For there to be science there must first be wonder.
 Caspar Henderson teaches us how to wonder anew with a new vision of science illuminated by a range of literature, philosophy, art and music.
-He quite simply reweaves the rainbow. — Hugh Aldersey-Williams, author of Periodic Tales and AnatomiesA New Map of Wonders will be published by Granta in the UK and by Chicago University Press in the US in November 2017.
+He quite simply reweaves the rainbow. — Hugh Aldersey-Williams, author of Periodic Tales and AnatomiesA New Map of Wonders was published by Granta in the UK and by Chicago University Press in the US in November 2017.
 Read more about the book here.